carlosivanr/hugo_website/content/courses/rstats/2021-04-24-one-way-anova/index.markdown

 {{< /tab >}}
 <!-- -----------------------Tab 2---------------------------------- -->
 {{< tab tabNum="2" >}}
 The rstatix package is another way of programming statistical tests in R. One of the benefits of the rstatix package is that it meshes well with the pipe (`%>%`) operator from the tidyverse package.
-This means that you could potentially use the `group_by()` function on your data to facilitate conducting pairwise comparisons, generating summary data, and other statistical computations like calculating effect sizes.
+This facilitates grouping data with the `group_by()` function and conducting pairwise comparisons, generating summary data, and other statistical computations like calculating effect sizes.
 We'll see an example of this in the code chunk below.
 The same developer of the rstatix package also developed the ggpubr package which simplifies producing ggplot2 figures.
 In this demo, the ggpubr package is loaded primarily to simplify producing a jamovi style plot.

 The sample code of conducting the `anova_test()` is not too different than the `anovaOneW()` function in jmv.
 However, for this approach, we will need to change our Group variable to factor, otherwise `anova_test()` will think we will want to predict scores by a numeric variable rather than a categorical one.
 Next, we specify a formula predicting Scores by Group (`Scores ~ Group`).
 Then we tell the function that we want to analyze the C3E9 data, specify our dependent variable (dv; Scores), set the effect size output to partial eta squared ("pes"), and then set the sum of squares method to type III.